plotly/plotly.github.io/_posts/2015-05-11-LaTeX-basics.md

 imageurl: /static/images/LaTeX-basics/thum-LaTeX-basics.png
 state: active
 tags: basic
-meta_description: How to use LaTeX with Plotly.
-Make charts online and for free with Plotly
+meta_description: How to add scientific equations and mathematical symbols to your graph with LaTeX.
+Plotly is the easiest way to make and share graphs, online and for free.
 ---

 #LaTeX Basics with Plotly